drj11/sixtyforth/for64.md

 - push CODEPOINTER to continuation stack
 - pop TOS to CODEPOINTER
-fetch:
+next:
 - fetch word at CODEPOINTER onto new TOS
 - increment CODEPOINTER
 - keeping TOS, fetch word from TOS into TARGET
 - jump to TARGET

-What does RETURN do?
+What does NEXT do?
 I'm assuming there is a word compiled onto the end of every block that does effectively a function return.
 It should:

-- drop TOS
+- drop TOS (it's the address of NEXT, which we're not going to use)
-- pop Top Of Continuation Stack to CODEPOINTER goto fetch (in standard cycle)
+- pop Top Of Continuation Stack to CODEPOINTER goto next (in standard cycle)

 A standard Forth block will have an executable code address followed by a sequence of dictionary words;